ctrl-z-9000-times/homepage/database_design.md

  * One benefit of using a database is that it gives you a way to think about data in the abstract.
 By collecting all of your data into a single place you can see all of the commonalities between the different pieces of data in your simulation.
+To that end, this document seeks to gather all requirements and constraints for the data structures inside of your simulations.

- * By using a database, you can write software tools which do more things with fewer lines of code and with almost no redundant code duplication (at least related to memory).
-New features can be enabled and applied to every datum from a central location.
+ * Another benefit of using a database is that you can consolidate duplicate pieces of software into a shared code-base.
+You can write software tools which do more things with fewer lines of code and with almost no redundant code duplication (at least related to memory management).
+Fixes and new features can be enabled and applied to every datum from a central location.

- * You can make your own database with its own syntax and semantics to suit your needs.
-This is obtainable, I estimate that this database if written in python should be between 1k-5k lines of code.
+ * Finally, if you make your own database then you can make it to bespoke to suit the needs of your programs.

+### Innovations

+Most of aspects of this design are not novel.
+Rather, they came about as solutions to common problems that arose in the course of implementing neural simulators.
+What is novel is the combination of all of these pieces to form a cohesive set of tools, where all of the pieces work together with synergy but still remain flexible.

 ## User Profiles